City of Akron restricts access to City Hall, prepares for decision in Jayland Walker case

-*Attached video: University of Akron, local schools prepare ahead of Jayland Walker decision

-AKRON, Ohio (WJW) – The City of Akron is restricting public access to the city’s municipal building and the Harold K. Stubbs Building in anticipation of the decisions from the grand jury seated in the Jayland Walker case.
+AKRON, Ohio (WJW) – The City of Akron is restricting public access to the city’s municipal building and the Harold K. Stubbs Building, which houses the police department, in anticipation of the decisions from the grand jury seated in the Jayland Walker case.

 Beginning Friday at 5 p.m. those buildings will have restricted access to the public in preparation for potential reaction to the panel’s ultimate decision on whether eight Akron police officers will face criminal charges in connection with the June 2022 death of the 25-year-old, according to a press release from the City of Akron.